-Adrian Hull, fixed income product specialist at Kames, says: 'Normally, investors would expect to receive a higher income for investing for longer, though at the moment you don't get much more for investing for 30 years than for 10 years.'
+Adrian Hull, head of fixed income at Kames, says: “Normally, investors would expect to receive a higher income for investing for longer, though at the moment you don't get much more for investing for 30 years than for 10 years.”

 The bond issuer is also important.
 Investors demand more to lend to less trustworthy borrowers where there is more chance they won't get their money back at the end of the term.
 There are two main types of bond issuer - governments and corporates.

 The price of a government bond is largely influenced by expectations of interest rates and inflation.